 West Cork Model Railway Village

 The Station, Inchydoney Road, Clonakilty, County Cork.

 This is very much a family attraction, but should not be missed by the more serious railfan as well.
 The centerpiece is a recreation of local landmarks as scale models, with model trains winding their way from attraction to attraction, all of them quite well done.
 There are also real-life railway items on show (the café is an original dining car) and the station has been kept in good order as well.

 For more information, please look at the Model Railway Village website.

 Westport, County Mayo.

-This "theme park" has a miniature railway running, billed as "a short ride through the grounds".
+This small theme park has a miniature railway running, billed as "a short ride through the grounds".
 Though passenger-carrying, it might leave most railfans lukewarm at best.
-In all fairness, the owners bill it as a "particular favourite for the very little ones".
+In all fairness, the owners claim it as a "particular favorite for the very little ones".

 For more information, please look at the Westport House website.